librato/librato-metrics/README.md

 These options can also be combined for more flexible behavior.

-Both options are driven by the addition of measurements.
-Specifically for time-based autosubmission if you are adding measurements irregularly (less than once per second), submission may lag past your specified interval until the next measurement is added.
+Both options are driven by the addition of measurements. *If you are adding measurements irregularly (less than once per second), time-based submission may lag past your specified interval until the next measurement is added.*

+If your goal is to collect metrics every _x_ seconds and submit them, [check out this code example](https://github.com/librato/librato-metrics/blob/master/examples/submit_every.rb).

 ## Querying Metrics